-Agriculture is one of the key economic growth industries in Papua New Guinea, contributing to 20% of the country’s GDP and generating 25% of the formal employment in the country.
-Around 80% of the population lives in rural areas and is reliant on agriculture.
+Agriculture is one of Papua New Guinea’s key sectors, contributing 20% to GDP and generating 25% of formal employment.
+Around 80% of the population live in rural areas and rely on agriculture for their livelihood.

 Scroll left and right to find out more about our activities and interventions in Papua New Guinea

 Covid Awareness | PNG | Video